fsantanna/dceu/doc/manual.md

 Lits  : `nil´ | `false´ | `true´ | CHR | NUM | TAG | NAT
 ```

-Static values are immutable and are transfered between variables and across
+Static values are immutable and are transferred between variables and across
 blocks as a whole copies without any restrictions.

 ## Dynamic Values